Maxi937/MyPersonalTrainer-Backend/Readme.md

 ### Reviews
 - Create, Delete Reviews

 ## **Known Issues**
-- No functionality for beer reviews implemented.
+- No functionality for beer prices implemented.
 - No photos for Places.
 - No Descriptions for places.
 - The Reviews do not load instantly when a marker is clicked